pasqal-io/Pasqal_Hackathon_Feb25_Team_09/README.md

 - Expand the simulation to 32 qubits and test CrN/Sc doping effects.

 This research provides a scalable quantum approach for advancing the discovery and optimization of next-generation piezoelectric materials.

+# PiezoQuantum APP

+This repository contains the code and resources for the PiezoQuantum APP, which involves simulations and computations related to piezoelectric materials using Python, Streamlit, and various scientific computing libraries.

+## Prerequisites

+Before you begin, ensure you have the following installed:

+1. **Conda**: A package, dependency, and environment management system.
+2. **Python**: A programming language that lets you work quickly and integrate systems more effectively.

+## Installation

+### Step 1: Install Conda

+If you don't have Conda installed, you can download and install it from the [official Conda website](https://docs.conda.io/en/latest/miniconda.html).

+### Step 2: Create a Conda Environment

+Create a new Conda environment with Python 3.8 (or any compatible version):

+conda create -n piezoquantum python=3.8

+conda activate piezoquantum

+Install Required Packages
+Install the necessary Python packages using Conda and pip:

+- conda install -c conda-forge
+- pip install streamlit pulser qutip

+Running the Programs
+Running the Streamlit Application
+To run the Streamlit application piezo_app_v4.py, navigate to the PiezoQuantum folder and execute the following command:

+streamlit run piezo_app_v4.py

+This will start a local web server and open the application in your default web browser.
+You can interact with the app through the browser interface.

+### Running Python Scripts
+To run the Python scripts pm_simulation_ain_compute_c33_e33_d33_8A.py, pm_simulation_ain_crn_compute_d33_v4.py, and pm_simulation_ain_two_three_body_coupling.py, use the following commands:

+- python pm_simulation_ain_compute_c33_e33_d33_8A.py
+- python pm_simulation_ain_crn_compute_d33_v4.py
+- python pm_simulation_ain_two_three_body_coupling.py

+Each script will execute its respective simulation or computation.
+Ensure that all dependencies are correctly installed and that the environment is activated before running these scripts.